The Evening Sky in September

 Download a PDF containing this chart, additional charts for specific areas of the sky and descriptions of interesting objects visible at this time of year.

 Bright stars shine around the skyline.
-Arcturus is in the northwest, setting early.
-Canopus, the brightest star in the sky (not counting Venus), skims along the southern skyline.
-Both stars are shining through a lot of air which makes them twinkle colourfully.
-Canopus, being white, shows all colours like a diamond.
-Orange Arcturus twinkles red and green.
-Canopus is matched on the northern skyline by Vega, the second-brightest northern star after Arcturus.
+Orange Arcturus is in the northwest, often twinkling red and green as it sets.
+Canopus, the brightest star in the evening sky, skims along the southern skyline, twinkling all colours.
+Vega is low in the north.
+It is the second-brightest northern star after Arcturus.
 From northern Aotearoa the star Deneb can be seen near the north skyline.
 It is the brightest star in Cygnus the Swan.

 Orange Antares, northwest of the zenith, marks the body of the Scorpion.
 The Scorpion's tail hooks toward the zenith like a back-to-front question mark.
 It is the 'fishhook of Maui' in Māori star lore.
 Below or right of the Scorpion's tail is 'the teapot' made by the brightest stars of Sagittarius.
 It is upside down in our southern hemisphere view.